-Moving Your Pet to Norway
+Moving to Norway with Pets

 Organizing pet transport to Norway requires plenty of preparation in advance of travel.
 To start, pet owners will need to ensure each pet has a microchip implanted for identification as well as proper vaccinations and proof of those vaccinations.

 Each dog will also need to receive a tapeworm treatment from a vet within five days of departure as well as an EU health certificate.
 Bringing a dog to Norway also requires an international health certificate, which must be obtained within 10 days of travel.
 Be sure to get USDA endorsements for the microchip implantation record, rabies certificate and EU health certificate.